oshliaer/google-apps-script-awesome-list/readme.md

 ### Images & Pictures

 - [ImgApp](https://github.com/tanaikech/ImgApp) This is a library of image tools for Google Apps Script
+- [GPhotosApp](https://github.com/sudtanj/gas-GPhotosApp) This is a Google Photos REST API library for Google Apps scripts

 ### Data Studio community connectors